CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Exercise 4 - deadline 23:59, 10 May 2016
 ----------------------------------------
-- Use the MEG object 6 dataset (see Downloads_) to show an animation of the classification confusion matrices over time.
+- Use the MEG object 6 dataset (see :ref:`download`) to show an animation of the classification confusion matrices over time.
 Load the ``meg_obj6_s00.mat`` file, then select data from all trials from the following sensors:

     .. code-block:: matlab